jmann277/blog/docs/source/learning/machine_learning/machine_learning_researchers_suck_at_math.rst

 #.
 They are vague
     #.
 E.g. they don't specify the distributions they work with
     #.
 They misuse/misinterpret well-defined terms such as bias
 #.
-They're notation is awkward and outdated.
+Their notation is awkward and outdated.
 #.
 They're trend oriented, failing to recognize ML is no longer in the explore
    phase of it's lifecycle.
 The foundations need to be refactored.

     - mainly due to laziness.
 #.
 They are not up-to-date on contemporary methods.

-    - e.g. late adoption of the totally obvious idea that NNs live in function spaces
+    - e.g. late adoption of the totally obvious fact that NNs live in function spaces